I remember my first group breathing exercise.

 Marie and I drove out to look at this house.
 The minute I saw it, my heart sank.
 It was a DIY nightmare.
-Lots of acreage, but peeling paint, a broken porch, and the inside wasn’t any better.
+Lots of acreages, but peeling paint, a broken porch, and the inside weren’t any better.
 I could see Marie’s eyes filling with tears.

 “I’m going to need to ask my doctor for an increase in my antidepressants,” she said.

 “Marie, no,” I said.
 “Look.
 You’re working in a job that doesn’t fulfill you, you’re about to move into a house that is falling apart, to live there with a man who despises you.
 No amount of antidepressants can make that okay – and they’re not supposed to.”

 Point is, many of us live in ways that are guaranteed to make us unhappy.
 And it’s not the role of antidepressants to make what is naturally intolerable, tolerable.
 The exception is in special situations like complicated grief, when we may need some help getting through.
 Some things are supposed to hurt – hurt like hell.
 Sometimes people are depressed for very good reasons.
 Depression can be a powerful internal GPS that says: you are going the wrong way!
 A good therapist can help you identify what you need to change, and walk you through that process.